Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

-One can generalize the question to consider multiple, spatially separated receiver circuits read out by the same amplifier.
-Such a model may naturally be appropriate for multi-wavelength structures, e.g. coupled cavities, with each wavelength section effectively acting as a single receiver circuit.
-If the frequency bands overlap, we expect that there are strong constraints on sensitivity from generalized broadband matching criteria, such as those in the aforementioned reference \cite{nie2015broadband}.
-One must also consider fundamental limitations on signal combining.
-For instance, it is a well-known theorem that no three-port power combiner can be matched, reciprocal, and lossless \cite{pozar2012microwave}.
-The general optimization of multi-port receivers will be explored in further work.
-The analysis framework of Section \ref{sec:resonator_SNR} is readily extended to calculate the sensitivity of these receivers.
-Instead of considering a 2$\times$2 scattering matrix of one receiver port and one readout port, we could consider a $(N+1)\times (N+1)$ scattering matrix for $N$ receiver ports and one readout port.
-One could even examine the case of multiple readout ports (e.g. multiple amplifiers) using a $(N+M) \times (N+M)$ scattering matrix.
-It also should be remembered that the receivers interact, which could provide practical challenges in calibration.
+Nevertheless, like their single-signal-source counterparts, detection schemes with multiple signal-source elements are constrained by fundamental impedance matching statements.
+There are constraints on sensitivity from generalized broadband matching criteria (i.e. generalizations of the Bode-Fano criterion), such as those in the aforementioned reference \cite{nie2015broadband}.
+One must consider fundamental limitations on signal combining.
+For instance, it is a well-known theorem that no three-port power combiner can be matched, reciprocal, and lossless.\cite{pozar2012microwave} There are also practical limitations in multiple-receiver approaches; the signal sources interact (e.g. mode interactions in a multi-moded cavity), which can provide practical challenges in calibration.